llassan/Ace/React.md

 	•	useState() and useContext(): Replace constructor and state management.

 This structured breakdown is concise and perfect for an interview context.
-//
-The various lifecycle methods in React are:

-- **constructor()**:
-  - Called when the component is initialized, useful for setting up the initial state and props.

-- **getDerivedStateFromProps()**:
-  - Called just before rendering in the DOM.
-It allows updating the state based on incoming props.

-- **render()**:
-  - Outputs or re-renders the HTML to the DOM with new changes.
-This is a required method.

-- **componentDidMount()**:
-  - Called after the component is rendered to the DOM.
-Useful for running statements that need the component to be in the DOM.

-- **shouldComponentUpdate()**:
-  - Returns a boolean that specifies whether React should re-render the component.
-Default value is `true`.

-- **getSnapshotBeforeUpdate()**:
-  - Provides access to the state and props before the update, allowing you to check values before and after updates.

-- **componentDidUpdate()**:
-  - Called after the component has been updated in the DOM.

-- **componentWillUnmount()**:
-  - Called just before the component is removed from the DOM.

 ## Types of Hooks in React